Brendan Fraser: 1997–2001: Global success

+2001–2008: Dramatic and comedic roles

+In late 2001, Fraser starred as "Brick" in the Pulitzer Prize winning play Tennessee Williams's Cat on a Hot Tin Roof, directed by Anthony Page.
+Castmates included Ned Beatty, Frances O'Connor and Gemma Jones.
+The show closed on January 12, 2002, with Fraser garnering many excellent reviews.
 In 2002, he starred alongside Michael Caine in the political drama The Quiet American which was well received by critics.
 The following year, he starred in the live-action/animated film Looney Tunes: Back in Action as its human lead, D.J.
 Drake (he also voiced the Tasmanian Devil).
-In 2004, he appeared as part of an ensemble cast in the Academy Award-winning film Crash.
+In 2004, he appeared as part of an ensemble cast in the Academy Award-winning film Crash where he played the husband to Sandra Bullock's character as the District Attorney of Los Angeles.

 He has also made guest appearances on the television shows Scrubs, King of the Hill, and The Simpsons.
 In March 2006, he was inducted into Canada's Walk of Fame, the first American-born actor to receive the honor.
 However, as of 2022, he does not have a star on the Hollywood Walk of Fame.
 After a six-year hiatus in the franchise, Fraser returned for the second sequel to The Mummy released in August 2008 and titled The Mummy: Tomb of the Dragon Emperor.
 Filming started in Montreal on July 27, 2007, and the film also starred Jet Li as Emperor Han.
 That same year, he starred in the 3D film adaptation of Jules Verne's Journey to the Center of the Earth and the fantasy film Inkheart (chosen personally for the lead role by the novel's author Cornelia Funke).